Complaint About an Elected Member/Councillor

 It is important to note that not every complaint that falls within the jurisdiction of the committee will be referred for investigation or other action.

 The committee must decide whether this is appropriate.
 It will make this decision using referral criteria.

 If the committee decides not to refer your complaint for investigation or other action it will give you the reasons for this decision.
 It will also explain any right that you may have to ask for the decision to be reviewed.

 How should I set out my complaint?

 It is very important that you set your complaint out fully and clearly, and provide all the information at the outset.
-You should also provide any documents or other material that you wish the Monitoring Officer or committee to consider, where possible.
+You should also provide any documents or other material that you wish the committee to consider, where possible.
 Unless the authority advises you otherwise, you will not be able to attend the meeting of the committee.

 You should be as detailed as possible and substantiate your complaint where you can.
-Although you are not required to prove your complaint at this stage of proceedings, you do have to demonstrate that you have reasonable grounds for believing that the member(s) complained about has breached the Code of Conduct.
+You have to demonstrate that you have reasonable grounds for believing that the member(s) complained about has breached the Code of Conduct.